Sandry's Book: Plot

 Following an outbreak of plague which killed her parents, ten-year-old Lady Sandrilene fa Toren, or Sandry, is rescued by the mage Niklaren Goldeyes, known as Niko.
 Niko takes her first to the city of Summersea, the home of her great-uncle Duke Vedris, the ruler of Emelan.
 Vedris believes that life in the ducal palace would be too lonely for Sandry, and he suggests that she live instead at the nearby Winding Circle Temple of the Living Circle faith, where many children are educated by the dedicates.

-Niko also finds three other similarly aged children and brings them to the temple: a Trader girl named Daja Kisubo, whose entire family was killed in a shipwreck, causing her to be declared an outcast by her people; Briar Moss, a homeless orphan in a street gang, who was about to be sentenced to hard labour for stealing; and Trisana, or Tris, Chandler, a daughter of a large merchant house, who has been rejected by her family.
+Niko also finds three other similarly aged children and brings them to the temple: a Trader girl named Daja Kisubo, whose entire family was killed in a shipwreck, causing her to be declared an outcast by her people; Briar Moss, a homeless orphan in a street gang, who was about to be sentenced to hard labour for stealing; and Trisana "Tris" Chandler, a daughter of a large merchant house, who has been rejected by her family.

 Once they arrive at Winding Circle, Daja and Briar are bullied by other children for their backgrounds, Tris refuses to interact with the dedicates and her dormitory-mates, and Sandry is unhappy living with the other wealthy and noble girls.
 As a result, all four of them are sent to live at Discipline, a cottage on the temple grounds, where they are looked after by the kind Dedicate Lark and the prickly Dedicate Rosethorn.